 Tai Chi Push HandsVCD# 1553 Push Hands Self Defense

-A Double VCD , See Main VCD page for prices, CHINESE ONLY/
+A Double VCD , VCD pricing, Chinese Only

 This two disk set might very well be called "Effortless Thows" as is another DVD we sell by Tim Cartmell.
 In essence this is a series of throws performed from Chen style Push Hands (by that we mean low stances and mirror steps such as your right and your partners left being leads simultaneously).
 In every case the throw is executed from the middle of a hand pattern and, in most cases, the execution is clean and clear.
 Double VCD.